feltor-dev/feltor-dev.github.io/_pages/about.md

 ### **Markus Held**
 <img src="/images/markus.jpg" alt="Markus Held" width="150" align="left" hspace="10"/>
-Markus, a fellow PhD student in Innsbruck, joined the development of FELTOR in 2014.
+Markus, a fellow PhD student in Innsbruck, joined the development of Feltor in 2014.
 Markus currently works as a postdoctoral researcher at the department of Space, Earth and Environment, Astronomy and Plasma Physics at Chalmers University of Technology in Gothenburg, Sweden.
 <br clear="all" />